midwayjs/midway/CONTRIBUTING.md

 ### Pull Request Guide

-If you are developer of egg repo and you are willing to contribute, feel free to create a new branch, finish your modification and submit a PR.
-Egg group will review your work and merge it to master branch.
+If you are developer of midway repo and you are willing to contribute, feel free to create a new branch, finish your modification and submit a PR.
+MidwayJs group will review your work and merge it to master branch.

 ```bash
 # Create a new branch for development.
 The name of branch should be semantic, avoiding words like 'update' or 'tmp'.
 We suggest to use feature/xxx, if the modification is about to implement a new feature.